gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 [`PyUnicode_DATA`](https://docs.python.org/3/c-api/unicode.html#c.PyUnicode_DATA), and
 [`PyUnicode_FindChar`](https://docs.python.org/3/c-api/unicode.html#c.PyUnicode_FindChar), which later snippets use.
 The first pass supplies both allocation inputs, so the second pass writes into an exact buffer without reallocating.
-The `maxchar` value also determines the width of each stored character.
+The `maxchar` value determines the width of each stored character.

 ## The same scan runs backward